 Sooner or later, most people will become miserable doing whatever it is they do for a living.
 The key is to foresee your misery so that by the time you are actually sick and tired of your job, you'll already have the financial cushion to make that change.

 For me, the biggest upside to working long and stressful hours straight out of college was recognizing very quickly I could not last in such an environment for decades.
-Therefore, I cut costs to a minimum, saved every other paycheck and 100% of each year-end bonus, and invested in as many passive income assets as possible for 13 straight years.
+Therefore, I cut costs to a minimum.
+I saved every other paycheck and 100% of each year-end bonus.
+With the savings, I invested in as many passive income assets as possible for 13 straight years.

 Here are some specific things I did in my 20s and early 30s: